 I Once Did a Piece.com was a website with work, that I, well… once did.

 Every now and then, talking with friends and colleagues, a story would come up, that would start with, I once did a piece… and then some obscure story would follow, about a work I once made.
 A work that I exhibited, or that I had destroyed, or that is still somewhere stored in some moisty basement or dusty attic room.
-I decided to use these ‘old’ works as triggers to write new stories about, believing that the old is never old, and that there are always new ways to look at the past.
+I decided to use these ‘old’ works as triggers for writing new stories, believing that the old is never old, and that there are always new ways to look at the past.

 I had this website online for some years, but you know how it goes.
 You pay for a domain, you pay for hosting, while your own story, the one you are living is going other places.

 After having spend a good amount of 2013 mostly writing, which culminated in an exhibition at LEO XIII in Tilburg in early 2014, I desperately felt the need to spend more time with my hands than with my head after returning to Berlin.
 Over a couple of months I made several sculptures.
-Among them were some chopsticks with nail-polish painted tips, bathroom sinks cast in concrete setting suns, and the hairs of a cactus that were left over after having shaving, which was an in memoriam to Ger van Elk, who passed away at the time, and who had shaved a cactus in 1970. (the well shaven cactus).
+Among them were some chopsticks with nail-polish painted tips, bathroom sinks cast in concrete setting suns, and the hairs of a cactus that were left over after shaving a cactus, which was in memory of Ger van Elk, who passed away at the time, and who shaved a cactus in 1970.
+(See: the well shaven cactus).

 Black Zen was an exhibition at the end of my residency at LEO XIII, in Tilburg in 2014.
 At this time I was mostly writing short stories.
 Some of the darker ones I combined inside a booklet with the same title that was available at the exhibition, and the more lighter ones I spread out around the space.
 Most of these ended up in my first collection of short stories, called the Name of the Sun is Yellow, that was published by Rollo Press in 2016.